matteoferla/rdkit_to_params/README.md

 even when undeclared, so is likely redudant.
 * `ADD_RING` is not implemented in the `from_mol` conversion as I think it's an old command.
 * Does a cis-trans tautomer bond (say `C(=O)-C=O`) gets a `CHI` entry?
 I am assuming no, but not sure.

+### Notes

+There are some other things to pay attention to:

+* Atom names are 4-letters.
+It is always safer to add the spaces yourself if assigning them.
+* CHI struggles with rings

 ## To Do
 I have not coded yet, because I forgot: